polakowo/vectorbt/README.md

 ![SMA-dist](SMA-dist.png)

-Distribution of exapctancy rates in random strategy, for comparison.
+Distribution of expectancy rates in random strategy, for comparison.

 ![random-dist](random-dist.png)